 It was love at first sight!
 From the moment I saw these Glazed Yogurt Carrot Cookies, I knew they would be a hit with family and friends.

-If you glance at the list of ingredients for these Glazed Yogurt Carrot Cookies, you will immediately notice the presence of coconut.
+If you glance at the list of ingredients, you will immediately notice the presence of coconut.
 The coconut contributes a little something tropical to this cookie.
 And after a winter that doesn’t seem to want to go away, tropical is good!

 You will also notice that the original recipe uses cooked carrots, but I wanted to know what a raw, grated carrot would taste like in this particular carrot cookie.
 So I tried both variations of the cookie.
 The taste didn’t change all that much, but the grated version did have a less smooth texture.
 Personally, I preferred the raw grated carrot cookie’s consistency, and besides, the raw carrot gives you more bang for your buck, nutritionally speaking.